lroberts77/CV3/README.md

 [Hobbies](#Hobbies) |
 [Contact](#Contact)

-E-commerce manager turned software developer, I am a recent graduate of Makers Academy May 2020.
-Inquisitive to all things tech and music, I pride myself in attention to detail, problem solving and learning new things to enable me to help others.
-I'm looking forward to building a career in software development, where I can use the skills I have acquired and learn new skills.
+E-commerce manager turned software developer, I am a recent graduate of Makers Academy May 2020 skilled in Ruby and JS.
+I pride myself in attention to detail, problem solving and learning new things which also enables me to help others.
+I'm determined to work hard towards building a career in software development, where I can use the skills I have acquired and learn new skills.

 ## Skills